Skip to Main Content

 Also, a child who is 16 years or older may be employed in a restaurant or racetrack until, but not after 12:00 a.m. (midnight) on any given night, other than a night preceding a regularly scheduled school night.
 If the establishment stops serving clients or customers at 10:00 p.m., the establishment may not employ the child past 10:15 p.m.

 A person shall not employ a child or permit a child to work in, about, or in connection with any establishment or occupation after 8:00 p.m. unless the child is under the direct and immediate supervision of an adult acting in a supervisory capacity who is situated in the workplace and is reasonably accessible to the child.
 M.G.L. c.
 149 § 66.
+However, this section shall not apply to a child employed at a kiosk, cart, or stand located within the common areas of an enclosed shopping mall that employs security personnel, a private security company, or a public police detail every night from 8:00 p.m. until the mall is closed to the public.

 Gun Laws

-Employers in Massachusetts may restrict employees from possessing firearms on workplace premises even in employee vehicles regardless of whether the employee has a license for concealed carry.
+Employers in Massachusetts may restrict employees from possessing firearms on workplace premises even in employee vehicles, regardless of whether the employee has a license for concealed carry.
 M.G.L c.
 140 §§ 121-131Q.

 Prohibition of Work on Holidays for Mills or Factories